hyosung11/Launch-School/journal.md

 11:48 Got sidetracked by Slack messages and am now starting on Easy 3.

 11:56 Good to get to work even if I get the answer wrong.
 I'm learning and enjoying the learning process.

+12:45 Finished Easy 3.
+It had only five questions.